CSsoftwareeng/movie_recommender_system/README.md

 This is the first page of a Movie Based Recommender.
 ![moviebased_main](https://user-images.githubusercontent.com/80080164/122675529-d33b7480-d214-11eb-9deb-d252a3097fc1.PNG)
 Please enter the title of your favorite movie and the number of movies you want to recommend.
 You can check the list of recommended movies by clicking the "Search" icon.<br/>

+**Note for the title**
+- Case-insensitive
+- Spaces must be followed.
+- Although the results are provided even if the year is not written, it is recommended to write the year with title for accurate results.
+- No results are provided for invalid movie titles.

 #### Example